High school seniors graduating from foster care in need of donations

 AUSTIN, Texas — With high school graduation around the corner, many local teens are excited for the next chapter of their lives.

 Hunter Beaton, founder and CEO of Day 1 Bags, grew up with siblings who were adopted into his family through foster care.
-Beaton wanted to provide those in foster care with something more than just a trash bag for children in foster care to move their belongings from place to place.
+Beaton wanted to provide those in foster care with something more than just a trash bag for children to move their belongings from place to place.

 The nonprofit provides foster youth with duffle bags and backpacks filled with books, journals, toiletries, a handmade quilt, snacks, a gift card and more to help them transition in a more dignified way.
 The hashtag the organization uses most often to describe this is "#DignityNotTrash."